mitre/ptmerge-frontend/README.md

 the [Patient Merging Test Harness](https://github.com/mitre/ptmerge).

 ## License
-Copyright 2016 The MITRE Corporation
+Copyright 2016 The MITRE Corporation, PRS#16-3601

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.